 Ms. Covarrubias currently represents private and public entity clients in defending personal injury and property damage matters.
 Her public entity work includes litigating claims on behalf of public entities for damage to public property and for power theft.
 She also represents clients in a variety of employment matters, including those alleging discrimination, harassment, and wage and hour violations.
 Ms. Covarrubias defends railroad companies in personal injury cases brought under the Federal Employers’ Liability Act.

 Ms. Covarrubias has also practiced in the firm’s real estate and construction department.
 Additionally, Ms. Covarrubias advises clients in areas relating to conflicts of law and international business.

 Prior to joining Murphy, Campbell, Alliston & Quinn in May of 2012, Ms. Covarrubias worked in Los Angeles with a focus on business litigation.
 Ms. Covarrubias is licensed and admitted to practice law in both California and New York.
-She is a member of the Sacramento County Bar Association and its Labor and Employment Law Section.
+She is a member of both the Sacramento County Bar Association and its Labor and Employment Law Section and the Orange County Bar Association and its Business Litigation Section.
 She is also a member of the National Association of Railroad Trial Counsel.
+Mariel is also a member of Workplace Investigators, Inc. and the International Utilities Revenue Protection Association.
 Ms. Covarrubias is fluent in Spanish and speaks conversational Italian.